pivotal/docs-tas-adapter/install.md

     kubectl get httpproxy cf-k8s-api-proxy -n cf-k8s-api-system
     ```

 Now you should be able to target the API endpoint using `cf api`.

-//TODO: How do you sign in as an admin once you've targeted at the API endpoints?
+**NOTE**: In this beta version we have not implemented API authentication.
+So once you have verified the validity of the API endpoint, you are able to deploy workloads to Application Service Adapter.

+Go to [Getting Started](getting-started.md) to test the adapter.